Third Act Movement: History of activities

 On April 19, 2025 the movement organized a peaceful rally in Farmington, Maine for the 250th anniversary of the American Revolution, calling attention to threats against democracy and inaction on climate change alongside the 50501 movement.

 During the first half of 2025, Third Act began participating in anti-Musk and anti-Tesla demonstrations in the U.S. in protest of DOGE's cuts in humanitarian aid, dismantling of federal agencies and mass firings of civil service employees.
-The movement is also participating in the "No Kings" protests against Donald Trump, co-operating with groups such as the Indivisible movement, 50501, the Nevada Labor Union, Social Security Works, Public Citizen and Blue Band Alliance.
+The movement is also participating in the No Kings protests against Donald Trump, co-operating with groups such as the Indivisible movement, 50501, the Nevada Labor Union, Social Security Works, Public Citizen and Blue Band Alliance.
 On July 17 2025, Third Act helped organize the "Good Trouble Lives On" protest, part of a broader campaign against the threats posed by the second Trump administration on civil and human rights.
 The nationwide and international demonstrations were organized alongside the Leadership Conference on Civil and Human Rights, the Transformative Justice Coalition, Public Citizen, the Indivisible movement, Black Voters Matter, Voters of Tomorrow, the National Urban League, the American Constitution Society, Declaration for American Democracy, and Democrats Abroad.

 As of June 2025, the movement claims to have over 70,000 members.

 In July 2025, the Third Act initiated an official partnership with the company EnergySage.

 On September 21, 2025, the Third Act Movement joined the nationwide "Sun Day" celebration mobilization, promoting solar energy.

 During Zohran Mamdani's campaign, the Third Act Movement openly supported him.

 On 18 October 2025, the Third Act Movement participated in the No Kings Protest of October, stating itself as an active and willingful partner of the Indivisible movement, Public Citizen and Social Security Works in its organization.

 As early as in November 2025, the Third Act supported Antonio Delgado for the 2026 New York gubernatioral election.

+The organization participated in organizing protests during the Reneè Good protests and also told its members to contact their senators to state adversion to the increase of funds to DHS.